 You can download pre-built copies of the 389 Directory Server for your platform.
 It’s available for many different operating systems in quite a few formats.
 Please check our download page for more instructions on how to download binaries for your system.

-Building the 389 Directory Server is not for the faint of heart, but don’t let that stop you!
-The instructions on how to build it for your platform can be found on our building page, including an easy to use One-Step-Build makefile.
+Building the 389 Directory Server is a really painless process, and we have done our best to make contributing as easy as possible.
+The instructions on how to build it for your platform can be found on our building page.

 There’s a huge amount of reference material available for the Directory Server.
 You might want to look at our documentation page for information if you know exactly what you’re looking for.